msmanek/getting-a-gig-pm-edition/README.md

 ### Development (aka Software Engineering)

 I will not go too much in the details here, but having a software engineering background is quite useful for someone going into product.
 Also, because you are a tech major, I am assuming that you have had some programming courses before and know some of the basics.
 You will not be directly asked coding interview questions (it is highly irregular for you to be asked them), but knowing the process of the creation of software is invaluable.
-Furthermore, PM's tend to need to go through data, so knowing some SQL is valuable here.
+Furthermore, PM's tend to need to go through data, so knowing some SQL is valuable.

 *BUT HOW?* Get a software engineering internship somewhere.
 Go to hackathons and build things.
 Pick up some side projects along the way.